libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Note: The current Version of Aetherius should be seen as a tech demo to play around with, while it is usable, I constantly make changes to the architecture and updating the scripts may break whatever bot you are talking to.

 Pinecone has recently changed their free tier.
 They both removed namespaces and deleting by metadata, and as such it is no longer useable for new users.
-New users must either the Qdrant version.
+New users must use the Qdrant version.

 **Local Llama-2 Update**

 **Experimental Folder Changelog**

 -Added Qdrant Version of Llama 2 Version of Aetherius, this version uses their cloud service.
 I will be uploading a version using the local docker soon.
+Place the Qdrant Api Key and Url in the corresponding .txt files in the /api_keys folder.
 Qdrant Cloud: https://qdrant.to/cloud

 -Added Experimental Version of the file scrape tool using Llama 2